SomdattaNag/Security-Screening-System/README.md

 # Features:
 1. The system scans individuals and detects faces.

-2. Compares detected faces against a dataset, consisting of wanted/banned/runaway individuals.
+2. Compares detected faces against a dataset of wanted/banned/runaway individuals.

 3. The system takes 10 seconds to analyze and confirm the match before coming to a conclusion.